stanford-mse-125-2025/mse-125-2025-website/index.md

 We primarily use [R](http://www.r-project.org/), and [RStudio](http://www.rstudio.com/) is the recommended interface.
 We extensively use the suite of [tidyverse](https://www.tidyverse.org/) packages.

+## Attendance

+* Lectures and office hours are not recorded.
+The discussion section will be recorded.

+* Lecture attendance is mandatory, and lecture attendance is a substantial component of the participation grade.
+The teaching staff may periodically conduct attendance checks.
+If you cannot attend a lecture due to an extenuating circumstance, please email the course staff before lecture starts.

+* Laptops and phones are not allowed in lecture, though you are permitted to use a tablet to take handwritten notes.
+[This article](https://www.nytimes.com/2017/11/22/business/laptops-not-during-lecture-or-meeting.html) explains why we have this policy.

+* We highly encourage you to attend discussion sections, and be sure to bring your laptop.
+That being said, attendance is not mandatory.

+* Discussion section will be recorded via Zoom.
+Note that much of the discussion section will consist of one-on-one help with hands-on exercises that prepare you for the homework assignments, and this experience is often much more valuable if attended in person.

 ## Textbooks (Optional)